venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_dccap.md

      3. connect external trip input to GPIO45

 # External Connections
-EPWM0_A/B and EPWM1_A pin can be connected to an oscilloscope to view the waveform.
+EPWM0_A/B (EPWM2_A/B in case of AM261x-LP) and EPWM1_A pin can be connected to an oscilloscope to view the waveform.

 ## AM263Px-CC or AM261x-SOM
 When using AM263Px-CC or AM261x-SOM with MDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)